ng-workshops/2019_11_13_wuerselen_starter/README.md

 - [Augury](https://augury.angular.io) Chrome Extension for debugging and profiling Angular apps
 - [ngrev](https://github.com/mgechev/ngrev) Tool will generate a graphical representation of the component structure of your Angular app
 - [Angular Console](https://angularconsole.com) The UI for the angular-cli

+### Styling

+- [Icons](https://icomoon.io/#home) Icon sets and an app to transform svg icons into a font
+- [Refactoring UI](https://refactoringui.com) Design Tips and an ebook for with guide to to refactor existing designs
+- [Animate.css](https://daneden.github.io/animate.css/) Collection of css animations

 ### Authentication